Rural Incentives and Support

 Q. How do I know if I’m eligible?

-A. Registrars undertaking placements in eligible training terms (GPT1/PRR1, GPT2/PRR2, GPT3/PRR3 extended skills/PRR4 and ARS/AST) in training locations MM3 or higher will be eligible to claim a support payment for each semester.
+A. If you are undertaking placements in eligible training terms (GPT1/PRR1, GPT2/PRR2, GPT3/PRR3, extended skills/PRR4, mandatory elective and ARS/AST) in training locations MM3 or higher, you may be eligible for a support payment for each semester.

-Q. Why is MMM region 2 not eligible for any payment if it’s rural?
+Q. Why is MMM classification two not eligible for any payment if it’s rural?